What is graduation?

 What you do

 Graduation is the one time when you are required to wear the traditional 'academic dress' of a gown, hood and hat.
-You'll hire a gown, hood and hat for the ceremony, collecting them from campus on the day.
+You'll hire a gown, hood and hat for the ceremony, collecting them from the Sports Hall, Charles Wilson Building on the day, although we ask that you don’t wear your hat during the ceremony.

 When your name is read out during the ceremony, you walk across the stage and shake hands with the ceremony's Presiding Officer.
 Congratulations, you are now a Leicester graduate!